With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Encapsulation of a hematoma with the formation of a pseudocyst;

-Arterial aneurysm
+Arterial aneurysm,

-Venous aneurysm
+Venous aneurysm,

-Dissecting aneurysm(more often the aorta) is an aneurysm (aorta) in the form of an intramural canal formed as a result of a tear in the inner lining of the vessel and stratification of the vessel wall with blood flowing through the tear.
+Dissecting aneurysm(usually the aorta) is an aneurysm (of the aorta) in the form of an intrawall canal formed as a result of a tear in the inner lining of the vessel and dissection of the vessel wall with blood entering through the tear.

-D) BY THE TIME OF ARISE
+D) BY TIME OF APPEARANCE

 Primary bleeding caused by damage to the vessel at the time of injury.
-It appears immediately after damage to the vessel and continues after damage.
+It appears immediately after damage to the vessel and continues after the damage.

-E) ON THE CURRENT
+D) WITH THE CURRENT

 All bleeding can be acute or chronic.

-By the recurrence of bleeding there are:
+According to the frequency of bleeding there are:

 one-time;